grandey/grandey.github.io/index.md

 Previously, my research interests included global climate modeling and climate processes, particularly the climate impacts of aerosols — particles suspended in the atmosphere.
 Aerosols scatter and absorb sunlight; and they provide the cloud condensation nuclei on which cloud droplets form.
 Aerosols and clouds are responsible for some of the largest uncertainties in projections of future climate.

 I completed my DPhil (PhD) in Atmospheric, Oceanic and Planetary Physics, working as part of the Climate Processes group at the _University of Oxford_.
 From 2012 to 2018, I worked at the _Center for Environmental Sensing and Modeling (CENSAM)_, part of the _Singapore-MIT Alliance for Research and Technology (SMART)_.
-As of late-2021, I am now employed as a Senior Research Scientist at _Nanyang Technological University (NTU)_.
+As of late-2021, I am now employed as a Senior Research Fellow at _Nanyang Technological University (NTU)_.

 ![Photo](dsc08007_small.jpg)